ZheMann/generating_newspaper_columns/README.md

 b) 'Colaboratory' does not appear in the list, click on Connect more apps, search for Colaboratory and install it

 ## Language Models
 This repo consists of three language models based on GPT-2's Small/Medium architecture, fine-tuned in different ways.
 These models can be used to generate samples, but they are also available for futher research/fine-tuning.
-The following language models are trained:
+The following language models are provided:
-1. GPT-2 Medium (345M) pre-trained.
+* Model 1.
+GPT-2 Medium (345M) pre-trained.
 Fine-tuned on a small dataset (2MB) for 30k training steps ~ 25 hours
-2. GPT-2 Medium (345M) pre-trained.
+* Model 2.
+GPT-2 Medium (345M) pre-trained.
 Fine-tuned on a large dataset (2.9GB) for 100k training steps ~ 3.5 days
-3. GPT-2 Small (117M) from scratch.
+* Model 3.
+GPT-2 Small (117M) from scratch.
 Fine-tuned on a large dataset (2.9GB) for 300k training steps ~ 4.2 days

-## Datasets
-We used the following datasets to fine-tune the language models:
-1. Dutch Newspaper columns (2MB)
-2. Dutch Wikipedia-pages (2.9GB) by the implementation of a custom [wiki-scraper](https://github.com/ZheMann/wiki-scraper)
-3. Dutch E-books (24MB) by a [Colaboratory Notebook](https://drive.google.com/open?id=1WCkbCMCay9a4NaUv7boAJjfCQ10JKUjv)

 ## Training GPT-2 345M Pre-trained models
 It is necessary to execute nexts steps if you want to train either Model 1 or Model 2: